rsfrankl/rsfrankl.github.io/_pages/talks.md

 “I Come to Bury Growth, Not to Praise It,” Keynote Address, Regional Studies Association Annual Conference, Santiago de Compostela, Spain, June 5, 2019

-“Loss and Space: Scale, Measurement, and the Implications of Unequal Population Change,” Keynote Address, 40th Annual Conference of the Australia New Zealand Regional Science Association International (ANZRSAI), Melbourne, Australia, December 5, 2016

 ## Invited Presentations and Panels
 “Sequence Analysis and Clustering Methods for Identifying Left Behind Places,” GIScience Group, Department of Geography, University of Zurich, February 7, 2024